TrinityEmulator/TrinityEmulator/README.md

 Our code is under the GPLv2 license.

 ### 8. Reference
 Trinity's paper is to appear in OSDI'22.
-Here's the paper's reference.
+If you use Trinity in your work, please reference it using
 ```
 @inproceedings {shen2021vegito,
     author = {Hao Lin and Di Gao and Zhenhua Li and Chengen Huang and Liangyi Gong and Feng Qian and Yunhao Liu and Tianyin Xu},